 3. Trees in clearcut harvest areas are at least 3 years old or 5 feet (1.5 meters) high at the desired level of stocking before adjacent areas are clearcut, or as appropriate to address operational and economic considerations, alternative methods to reach the performance measure are utilized by the Program Participant.

 Performance Measure 5.4.
-Program Participants shall support and promote recreational opportunities for the public.
+Certified Organizations shall support and promote recreational opportunities for the public.

 Indicator: